fatih-yavuz/links.dev/README.md

 That's it!

 ### What's next?
 Once you have created your "my-links" repository and opened your pull request, wait for it to be reviewed and approved.
-Once it is merged to the master branch, your page will be visible at: https://links.dev/username (If you are an early adopter, please update README.md's Early Adopters section to include your name in your PR)
+Once it is merged to the master branch, your page will be visible at: https://links.dev/username

 ### Profile Picture Tips
 - Use and image url which has 1:1 aspect ratio for your profile picture.
 This will make sure that your profile picture is displayed correctly.